Some posts contain compensated links. Please read this disclaimer for more info.

 Currently, there are four different UNESCO World Heritage Sites in Albania, while four other sites are on the tentative list.

-The first Albanian site to be included was Butrint, one of Albania’s most significant archaeological treasures, which was designated World Heritage in 1992.
+The first Albanian site to be included was Butrint, one of Albania’s most significant archaeological treasures, designated World Heritage in 1992.
 In 2019, Albania got a fourth UNESCO World Heritage Site when the already-existing Natural and Cultural Heritage of the Ohrid Region site in North Macedonia was expanded into Albania.

 4 UNESCO World Heritage Sites In Albania